Christian Rath: Early life

 Rath was born to Johann Adam and Anna Marie (Schlee) Rath in Pfalzgrafenweiler, Landkreis Freudenstadt, Baden-Württemberg, in modern Germany.
 At the age of 18, he left home to participate in the revolutionary movement sweeping the region at that time.

 At the age of 19, he emigrated to the United States.
 He served in the United States Navy for a brief time, and then settled in Jackson, Michigan.

 U.S. Army service

 After the outbreak of the American Civil War, Rath enlisted in the 17th Michigan Volunteer Infantry Regiment.

 Execution of Lincoln conspirators

-While detailed to the staff of Major General John F. Hartranft, Rath was assigned various duties related to the executions by hanging of Mary Surratt, Lewis Paine, David Herold, and George Atzerodt on July 7, 1865, due their guilty verdicts stemming from the assassination of Abraham Lincoln.
+While detailed to the staff of Major General John F. Hartranft, Rath was assigned various duties related to the executions by hanging of Mary Surratt, Lewis Powell, David Herold, and George Atzerodt on July 7, 1865, due their guilty verdicts stemming from the assassination of Abraham Lincoln.
 These duties included making and hanging the nooses, giving the command for the prisoners to be hung, and arranging for their bodies to be put into coffins and buried.